 The study of Earth's magnetic field over time.
-When rocks that contain magnetic minerals are deposited, the character (vertical and horizontal orientation) of Earth's magnetic field is locked within the rocks.
+When rocks that contain magnetic minerals are deposited, the character (vertical and horizontal orientation along with polarity) of Earth's magnetic field is locked within the rocks.
 This information can be used to study changes in Earth's magnetic field as well as the movement of plates over time.
 The image shows the current configuration of Earth's magnetic field.

 A large continental landmass that existed from about 300 million years ago through about 200 million years ago.
 It included most of the continental lithosphere present at that time.
 It has since broken up and the fragments have drifted to become the configuration of Earth's present day continents.

 The ancient ocean that surrounded the Pangaea landmass.

 A radioactive element that spontaneously decays into a new substance along with a release of heat.
 The product of this decay is known as a "daughter" element.